solana-labs/solana/docs/src/implemented-proposals/multi-level-multi-iterator-scheduler.md

 The single-level multi-iterator has already been implemented in Solana's independent banking stage thread schedulers, this section serves to outline that concept in order to provide context for the multi-level multi-iterator.

 First, we take our priority-queue and collect the entire buffer into a vector.
 We initialize multiple, in this case 64, positions such that there are no write-conflicts between the transactions at the given positions.
 These, up to 64, transactions then make up a transaction batch to be executed.
-The multi-iterator marks these transactions as `already_processed`, and the positions are marched forward, again checking for conflicts as we set them.
+The multi-iterator marks these transactions as `already_handled`, and the positions are marched forward, again checking for conflicts as we set them.

 ### Example